ktierney15/pipeline-templates/AWS_EC2_DOCKER/README.md

 ### Onboarding
 1. add the .github and IAC folders to your repository
-2. create a Dockerhub repository to push your images to (and name it after your repository)
+2. create a Dockerhub repository to push your images to (and name it after your Github repository)
 3. create a Dockerfile - there is an example in this repository but it can be whatever you want it to be
 4. replace "app-name" with your application in the clout init template (or parameterize it if you choose)
 5. replace "app-name" with your application in the ansible playbook (or parameterize it if you choose)
 6. replace anything you need to in the ansible playbook or terraform module
     examples:
         - change the port mappings if need be in the ansible playbook
         - change your AWS region or ami id

 #### Optional